yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 supposed to do: the floor moved from 0.9.6 to 0.8.7 without anyone editing a version number.

+## macOS coverage

+`tools/coverage.py` reads the `MinKernel`/`MaxKernel` on every enabled kext and kernel patch and reports where a capability stops being covered.
+Patches hitting the same site are treated as one capability, so a patch that hands over to its successor is not mistaken for a ceiling.
+Even the Darwin-to-macOS names are recovered from this tree's own patch comments rather than typed from memory:

+    python3 tools/coverage.py
+    python3 tools/coverage.py --names

+The measured answer: no Intel config has any bounded capability.
+All 35 AMD configs stop at Darwin **22.99.99**, macOS 13.
+Above that - Sonoma, Sequoia, Tahoe - the AMD kernel patches no longer apply, which lines up with AMD_Vanilla carrying a fourth `cpuid_cores_per_package` patch for 22.4.0-25.99.99 that this tree does not have.

+This is also the honest answer to "should there be a `--macos` axis".
+Measured against the tree, macOS targeting only varies for AMD, and there it is a missing patch rather than a profile dimension.

+## Continuous validation

+`.github/workflows/validate.yml` runs on every push and pull request:

+* kexts match `vendor/kexts.lock`
+* all 179 configs pass the vendored `ocvalidate`
+* the profiles still reproduce all 179 configs
+* `extract.py` is deterministic - regenerating produces byte-identical profiles
+* a laptop build and an AMD build both come out clean

+Because `ocvalidate` and `macserial` are vendored for Linux too, the runner needs nothing beyond a checkout and Python.

 ## The gate

 `verify.py` rebuilds every config from the profiles and compares it against the